DivyasreeMS/Wishlist_Validation_Using_Robo/README.txt

 - Login using existing credentials
 - After successful Login , goto Wishlist and delete the item

-Enchancements to be done :
+Enhancements to be done :
 - Sleep can be replaced with a function, which wait for page to load before proceeding
 - Couple of Absolute Xpaths can be replaced with relative xpaths to make the script more reliable
 - Validation on Login details( such as if password/ user name is wrong, giving an option to reset the same)